saffroncoin/csfrblockd/docs/API.rst

 .. function:: cancel_btc_open_order(wallet_id, order_tx_hash)

-.. function:: proxy_to_counterpartyd(method='', params=[])
+.. function:: proxy_to_csfrd(method='', params=[])

   It's APInception.
-Relays a request to the counterpartyd server, with the given method and params, and returns the result.
-See the counterpartyd API documentation for available methods.
+Relays a request to the csfrd server, with the given method and params, and returns the result.
+See the csfrd API documentation for available methods.

 .. function:: record_btc_open_order(wallet_id, order_tx_hash)